 After our fun (not) little (giant) adventure out in the valley, we continued with our day by heading back to the casa, playing with the animals, taking pictures and videos, and hiding from the fact that we might actually need to leave this wonderful place in the next 10 years.
 Or 2 hours.
 Whatever suits you best.

-So, we weren’t sure we were going to leave until the very last minute, when we decided I needed to make good on my commitment to La Fuente that I would help out with worship.
+So, my parents weren’t sure we were going to leave until the very last minute, when we decided I needed to make good on my commitment to La Fuente that I would help out with worship.

 That said, we had to zip up our bags and head off from this amazing valley for the bus station in dirty and overcrowded Yali so we could head back to Matagalpa.